QuEraComputing/Bloqade.jl/docs/src/install.md

 pkg> add BloqadeExpr#master
 ```

-## Using Bloqade with AWS EC2
+## Using Bloqade with Amazon EC2

 Bloqade can be deployed on any personal computer although some users might benefit from the extra performance offered by large computational resources from different providers.
-To address that, Bloqade is also available on the Amazon Web Services (AWS) Marketplace, and can run on AWS EC2 instances by deploying Amazon Machine Images (AMIs) onto them.
+To address that, Bloqade is also available on the Amazon Web Services (AWS) Marketplace, and can run on Amazon EC2 instances by deploying Amazon Machine Images (AMIs) onto them.
 More information about the AMIs and how to deploy them onto EC2 instances can be found below.

 ### Bloqade AMIs